polichtm/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

     ```

-    > Note: If any of the jobs fail, wait for the entire script to complete and run the script again.
+    > **Note**: If any of the jobs fail, wait for the entire script to complete and run the script again.

 5. Many of the instructions ask you to copy/paste values from the Azure Stack portal.
 The copy buttons do not work in IE. It is recommended to install Firefox or Chrome inside the VM.